-Study design and participants
+Study design and participatns

 We retrospectively reviewed medical records of 541 patients who underwent LC at our hospital between January 2015 and October 2019.
 Patients were eligible if they had been diagnosed with gallstones, chronic cholecystitis, cystic polyps, or adenomyomatosis.
-Exclusion criteria included: (1) diagnoses of acute cholecystitis or cholangitis, obstructive jaundice, biliary pancreatitis, or gallbladder pyothorax; (2) antibiotic intake within 7 days preoperatively; (3) a history of acute cholecystitis in the previous 6 months; (4) routine corticosteroid therapy; (5) pregnancy or lactation; and (6) previous biliary surgery or endoscopic retrograde cholangio-pancreatography.
-Based on these criteria, 77 cases were excluded, and 464 patients were evaluated and divided into 2 groups: the antibiotic group (260 patients receiving first- or second-generation cephalosporin postanesthesia induction) and no-antibiotic group (204 patients receiving no prophylactic antibiotics).
+Exclusion criteria included: (1) diagnoses of acute cholecystitis or cholangitis, obstructive jaundice, biliary pancreatitis, or gallbladder pyothorax; (2) antibiotic intake within seven days preoperatively; (3) a history of acute cholecystitis in the previous six months; (4) routine corticosteroid therapy; (5) pregnancy or lactation; and (6) previous biliary surgery or endoscopic retrograde cholangiopancreatography.
+Based on these criteria, 77 cases were excluded, and 464 patients were evaluated and divided into two groups: the antibiotic group (260 patients receiving first- or second-generation cephalosporins post-anesthesia induction) and the no-antibiotic group (204 patients receiving no prophylactic antibiotics).

-Parameters studied
+Parameters Studied

-Demographic data, including age, sex, diabetes mellitus status, hypertension, immune-compromised status, length of hospital stay, and surgical duration, were collected for all patients.
+Demographic data, including age, sex, diabetes mellitus status, hypertension, immunecompromised status, length of hospital stay, and surgical duration, were collected for all patients.
 Preoperative laboratory results were recorded, including albumin, aspartate aminotransferase (AST), alanine aminotransferase (ALT), and creatinine levels.
 Clinical characteristics and perioperative results were compared between the antibiotic and no-antibiotic groups.